KamyarMoradian/Anti-Spoofing-System/README.md

 - **Classification**: The MobileNet model outputs a prediction, indicating whether the face is real or spoofed.

 ## Document and Files
-To view document click [here](https://github.com/KamyarMoradian/Anti-Spoofing-System/blob/main/Final_Project.pdf).
+To view document click [here](https://github.com/KamyarMoradian/Anti-Spoofing-System/blob/main/Final_Project.pdf). *This ducment is in Persian.*

 In addition to all have been said, there is one additional file that is noteworthy.
 In this file we have gathered the information on checking various combinations of features introduced above to learn which one gives better results.
 You can view the results in this [file](https://github.com/KamyarMoradian/Anti-Spoofing-System/blob/main/predictions_features.csv).